Unity-Technologies/com.unity.cli-project-setup/README.md

 `--architecture=arm64 --artifacts_path=test-results --build-only --editor-location=.Editor --extra-editor-arg="-executemethod" --extra-editor-arg="Editor.Setup" --platform=Android --player-save-path=players --scripting-backend=IL2CPP --suite=playmode  --testproject=D:\unity2\Tests\SRPTests\Projects\UniversalGraphicsTest_Foundation `

-As noted earlier though, the `executemethod` option above runs a static Editor method from the CLI Project setup package that applies the settings.
+As noted earlier though, the `executemethod` option above is executing the static Editor method you created earlier in order to applies the settings you passed in.

 ### Player and Build Settings Setup Options
 These options are used to adjust player and build settings before building a player for test.
-They are set in an Editor method discussed in the beginning of this [User Guide](#user-guide) near the end of the project opening phase.
+They are set during the Editor method call to the CLI Project Setup methods as discussed in the beginning of this [User Guide](#user-guide) near the end of the project opening phase.

 | Option Name   | Description
 |---------------|------------|